Slow Cooker Cauliflower Rice Greek Chicken Bowls

-Slow Cooker Low-Carb Cauliflower Rice Greek Chicken Bowls include shredded Greek Lemon Chicken served over cauliflower rice and topped with Greek Salsa, and these are also Keto, low-glycemic, and gluten-free!
-Use Slow Cooker Recipes to find more recipes like this one.
+Slow Cooker Cauliflower Rice Greek Chicken Bowls have shredded Greek Lemon Chicken served over cauliflower rice and topped with Greek Salsa!
+There’s an Instant Pot version too if you prefer that method!

 The low-carb Greek Chicken can also make this a cook-once/eat-twice slow cooker recipe.
 The chicken can be stored in the fridge for a day or two; then you chop up more Greek salsa ingredients and make more cauliflower rice and you’ve got dinner again.
-(For a Paleo or Whole 30 version of this dish, just use an approved dressing and omit the Feta cheese in the salsa mixture.)
+And everyone who likes Greek Chicken and Greek Salad is going to love this recipe!

 More Tasty Dinners You Might Like: